-- Uncertainty quantification: examines the variation in model outputs & behaviors - Sensitivity analysis: examines which inputs/ parameters drive that variation - If you change parameter p1, how much change in our output y (or other quantity of interest) do you see?
+- Uncertainty quantification: examines the variation in model outputs & behaviors - Sensitivity analysis: examines which inputs/ parameters drive that variation

 Goals

 - Capture the frequency/distribution of different outputs/behaviors observed across parameter space as a function of the parameters - Search for extremes/oddities, i.e. potentially uncommon behaviors that match a criteria (e.g. costly, interesting), illustrate the extreme range of behaviors